Bretagne-Pays de la Loire high speed rail link

 Delivery of the first rail tracks marks a new phase in the works, the railway equipment phase: track laying will begin in early 2015, alongside catenary works and the first signalling buildings.

-To prepare this new phase, the two railway works plants in Auvers-le-Hamon and Saint-Berthevin (Mayenne) will be operational by autumn 2014 and materials - ballast and sleepers -, previously transported by road, will arrive by train.
-355,000 tons of ballast have already been delivered and stored and 301,000 out of a total 680,000 sleepers have already been manufactured.
+The two railway works plants in Auvers-le-Hamon and Saint-Berthevin (Mayenne) are operational; materials - ballast and sleepers -, previously transported by road, will arrive by train.
+This summer 2014, 461,000 tons of ballast have already been delivered and stored and 387,000 out of a total 680,000 sleepers have already been manufactured.